 Many people are curious to know what CNA is all about and whether it is something that they would be suitable in.
 Do you have the right personality and requirement to become one?
 Or what educational background and qualification you need to excel?
 Or more specifically, what are the job description and daily routine of a CNA?
 Before deciding to jump start your career, it is important for you to get some professional answer here!

 First of all, most people misunderstood the role of a Certified Nursing Assistant with Nurse, although they might sound similar, but they are not equivalent.
-In healthcare or nursing industry, we are packed with all the professionals including surgeon, physician, ultrasound technicians, consultant, Phlebotomist, registered nurse, licensed nurse, and finally certified nurse assistant.
+In healthcare or nursing industry, we are packed with all the professionals including surgeon, physician, ultrasound technicians, consultant, Phlebotomist, registered nurse, radiology technician, licensed nurse, and finally certified nurse assistant.
 A certified nurse assistant plays a crucial role in the downstream of medical field, in other words, they are the frontier would directly deal with the patients in clinic, nursing home, or hospital on daily basis.
 CNA is crucial backbone of medical industry to support the overall functionality in any healthcare operation.

 So the next question that you would be interested is, do I have what it takes to become a CNA?
 Let check out some of the following criteria to help you understand the personal traits and characteristics of most CNA: